CSCO-dev/ClassicOffensive/README.md

 # Classic Offensive

-Relive the essence of Counter-Strike with Classic Offensive.
-We take you back to the golden age of fragging!
-Fluid gunplay, exaggerated physics and sharp movement with the classic aesthetics of 1.6, built on top of CS:GO!
+Classic Offensive is community remake of Counter-Strike based on Counter-Strike: Global Offensive.

+Re-balanced and revitalized, Classic Offensive is an homage to the original vision of the game that started it all.

 # Exiled from Steamworks

 The project has been retired from Steam after letting us know the release was possible.
-No explanations were given and no questions are answered.
-Following this issue, we've decided to release outside of Steam, similarly to how we and others have released mods for unsupported games by their SDK in the past.
+No explanations were given and no questions were answered.

+Following this issue, we've decided to take the route many other mods for unsupported games by their SDK did: releasing outside of Steam.

 # Installation